The key postures you need to know to meditate without pain

 Sitting:

-Easy Pose: This is the classic posture you often see when meditation is described.
-It can be a very supportive posture as it keeps the attention brighter than some of the other postures, but also allows the body to relax around the stacking of the spine.
+Easy Pose: This is the classic posture you often see described in meditation.
+It can be a very supportive posture, as it keeps the attention brighter than some other postures, while also allowing the body to relax around the spine’s stacking.

 Ensure your hips are higher than your knees and there is a slight forward tilt in the pelvis.
 If your knees are higher, or they’re floating in the air, use a cushion or block to sit up.
 You can cross the ankles or place one ankle in front of the other.
 Use padding under the knees or ankles if pressure on the joints is uncomfortable.

-As you settle, rest the palms of your hands down on your legs or in your lap (in mindfulness meditation there are no hand mudras or gestures).
-Soften your shoulders and feel the natural lengthening of your spine and neck.
-If you experience neck, shoulder, or upper back pain place cushions or blocks under your arms and/or hands for support.
-You can also experiment with the placement of your head over your body as you may have developed incorrect posture that now feels aligned but in actuality is creating imbalance.
-Close your eyes or keep your eyes open with a soft gaze.
+As you settle, rest your palms on your legs or in your lap (in mindfulness meditation, there are no hand mudras or gestures).
+Soften your shoulders and feel your spine and neck naturally lengthen.
+If you experience neck, shoulder, or upper back pain, place cushions or blocks under your arms and/or hands for support.
+You can also experiment with the placement of your head over your body, as you may have developed an incorrect posture that now feels aligned, but, in actuality, is creating imbalance.
+Close your eyes, or keep them open with a soft gaze.

-Kneeling: This seated pose can be practiced with a small bench, or sitting directly back on the heels.
+Kneeling: This seated pose can be practiced on a small bench or by sitting directly on the heels.
 Remember to use enough height under your hips and/or between the legs so that your knees and hips are relatively comfortable.
 Meditation poses are not meant to be yoga poses!
-The purpose is to find a posture where you can stay fairly relaxed in order to turn the attention towards the inner practices of breath awareness and contemplation.
-Don’t stay in a posture that is eliciting strong or painful sensations in the joints, especially straight away.
+The purpose is to find a posture that allows you to stay fairly relaxed, turning your attention to the inner practices of breath awareness and contemplation.
+Don’t stay in a posture that elicits intense or painful sensations in the joints, especially straight away.

 Lying:

-This pose can be used occasionally when particularly fatigued or for those who are sick and unable to take one of the other postures.
+This pose can be used occasionally when particularly fatigued, or for those who are sick and unable to take another posture.

-I believe most people need more sleep, but meditation is not the place to sleep.
+Most people need more sleep, but meditation is not the place to sleep.
 Meditation is for waking up!
-This posture should only be used for mindfulness meditation if you are able to remain alert.
+This posture should be used only for mindfulness meditation if you can remain alert.

 You can use various blankets under your body and cushions under the knees to find comfort.
-Bend your knees bringing your feet wider than your hips and allow your knees to fall into one another if you have lower back pain or if lying flat causes discomfort.
-To stay alert you may want to bend your arms at the elbows and rest your upper arm bones on the ground with your palms floating in the air.
-If you start to fall asleep your arms will drop waking you up.
+Bend your knees, bringing your feet wider than your hips, and let your knees fall toward one another if you have lower back pain or if lying flat causes discomfort.
+To stay alert, you may want to bend your arms at the elbows and rest your upper arm bones on the ground with your palms floating in the air.
+If you start to fall asleep, your arms will drop, waking you up.

 Standing and Walking:

-Standing and walking are especially helpful if you experience a lot of fatigue, pain, or restlessness, in other postures.
+Standing and walking are especially helpful if you experience significant fatigue, pain, or restlessness in other postures.

-I challenge you to set up a schedule of regular meditation moving forward.
+I challenge you to set up a regular meditation schedule moving forward.
 And tell me in the comments below — which posture do you use most often?
 Will you try one of these suggestions or variations next time?

 More To Explore